Steve Hershey

 Stephen S. Hershey Jr. (born May 2, 1964) is an American politician who has served as a member of the Maryland Senate from District 36 since 2013, and as the minority leader of the Maryland Senate since January 11, 2023.
 A member of the Republican Party, he previously represented the district in the Maryland House of Delegates from 2011 to 2013.

+Born in Washington, D.C. and raised in Prince George's County, Maryland, Hershey graduated from Catholic University of America and George Washington University.
+He began his career in project management and commercial real estate before joining the administration of Governor Bob Ehrlich, where he worked for the Maryland Department of Planning and the Maryland Department of Natural Resources.
+Hershey was elected to the Maryland House of Delegates in 2010 after defeating incumbent state delegate Richard A. Sossi in the Republican primary election for the 36th district, and was appointed to the Maryland Senate in 2013 following the resignation of state senator E. J. Pipkin.
+In 2023, Hershey was elected as the minority leader of the Maryland Senate.

 Early life and education

 Hershey was born in Washington, D.C. to father Steve Hershey, a sportswriter for USA Today and The Washington Star, and mother Gail Hershey.
 He was raised in Prince George's County, Maryland, where he graduated from Bowie High School.
-Hershey later attended James Madison University and graduated from Catholic University of America in 1987, earning a Bachelor of Civil Engineering degree in 1987, and George Washington University in 2002 with a Master of Business Administration degree.
+Hershey later attended James Madison University and graduated from Catholic University of America, earning a Bachelor of Civil Engineering degree in 1987, and George Washington University in 2002 with a Master of Business Administration degree.
 Hershey moved to Queen Anne's County in 1996.

 Early career

-Hershey worked as a vice president for project management for the Trammell Crow Company from 1993 to 2003, afterwards serving as a member of the Queen Anne's County Economic Development Commission until 2006.
-Following the election of Governor Bob Ehrlich, he worked as an assistant secretary for the Maryland Department of Planning from 2003 to 2004, and the Maryland Department of Natural Resources from 2004 to 2006.
-Since 2006, Hershey has served as the vice president of Jones Lang LaSalle.
+Hershey was a principal in Hershey Management Group, an independent real estate consulting firm, and later held positions at Planet Hollywood and Prime Retail.
+He worked as a vice president for project management for the Trammell Crow Company from 1999 to 2003, afterwards serving as a member of the Queen Anne's County Economic Development Commission until 2006.
+Following the election of Governor Bob Ehrlich, Hershey worked as an assistant secretary for the Maryland Department of Planning from 2003 to 2004, and assistant secretary for land and water recreation at the Maryland Department of Natural Resources from 2004 to 2006.
+Afterwards, Hershey served as the vice president of Jones Lang LaSalle from 2006 to 2023, and as the vice president of TECfusions since 2023.

 Hershey first got involved in politics in 2002 as the president of the Queen Anne's County Republican Club.
 That year, he unsuccessfully ran for the Queen Anne's County Board of Commissioners in District 2, losing to Rodney Niedomanski in the Republican primary.